DavisMcCue/cs4540_sp2020_g09-KeepassXC/Sprint_Reviews/Sprint_Review_01.md

 I still am confused on how I can get my code to properly debug within visual studios, this could be extremely beneficial for future sprints.
 #### What can we change to improve:
 For the future sprints I am going to work on getting the debugger working so I can decrease time spent on issues exponentially.

+## Prabesh Poudel

+#### What went well?
+I was able to make some progress and solve some part of the issue.
+I was able to issue warning when the attachment size was greater than 5MB and also when collective size of database was greater than 50MB.
+#### What didn’t go so well?
+I had to break down the original issue into two different parts because there were multiple issues some of which required deeper understanding of the codebase.
+#### What have I learned?
+I have learned how to work with cmake to compile and build large project with multiple source files, which I haven't had chance to do before.
+Also, I got the chance to learn about git.
+#### What still puzzles me?
+It is so confusing to track the work flow of the program because of its mature and large code base.
+#### What will we change to improve?
+We will have to include more testing and develop better understanding of the project itself.